 EBRD Finance Summary

-Up to EUR 50 million senior loan to M-KAT Green LLP with no recourse to the Sponsor.
+Up to EUR 50 million senior loan to M-KAT Green LLP with no recourse to the Sponsors.

 Total Project Cost